jmegner/JumbleSolver/readme.txt

 a word, the jumble solver sorts the word, and prints the corresponding collection of words.
 This technique was chosen for its simplicity and computational efficiency.

+Reminder for myself: words from dictionary files and user are lowercased.